munafio/react-vue-turborepo-starter/README.md

-# Turborepo starter with React, Vue and tailwindCSS
+# Turborepo starter with React, Vue and tailwindCSS (All using TypeScript)

 This is a [Turborepo](https://turborepo.org/) starter with two different apps/frameworks using (`React/Next.js`, `Vue/Nuxt.js`) with TailwindCSS installed and a shared `ui` package for each framework.